scott-knight/docker-images/README.md

 ## Building A Ruby 3, Node 17 (CURRENT) Image

 This image contains Ruby 3 with Node CURRENT.
-Additionally, it contains updated system files, it updates Ruby Gemsets, Bunder and Rake.
+Additionally, it contains updated system files, it updates Ruby Gemsets, Bundler and Rake.
 It also installs [Oh My ZSH](https://ohmyz.sh/) with the [Spaceship prompt theme](https://github.com/spaceship-prompt/spaceship-prompt).